DFabric/apps-static/README.md

 - the Alpine Linux dependencies
 - the latest version of it (regex + url)

-The `build.sh` list the commands to build the package
+The `build-static.sh` list the commands to build the package

 Additional files can also be found depending of the needs.